trodemaster/packer-win-pc/README.md

 # packer-win-pc
-packer.io templates &amp; scripts for building private cloud optimized Windows OS images
+***packer.io templates &amp; scripts for building private cloud optimized Windows OS images*** This template is used to create both VMware ESXi and OpenStack/KVM templates of Windows 10.
+It utilzes Windows RM and PowerShell scripts to build the latest OS with the modern tools.

 **Prerequsits**

 Extract the pvscsi and vmxnet3 drivers from VMware tools installer and popluate the FILES directory. https://kb.vmware.com/kb/2032184